dicieous/gvr-unity-sdk/README.md

 # Google VR SDK for Unity

-Use Unity to build virtual reality apps for Android and iOS.
+Use Unity to build virtual reality apps for ANDROID and iOS.

 Copyright (c) 2016 Google Inc. All rights reserved.